MichaelCurrin/jekyll-actions-quickstart/README.md

 ### Excluding

-The Makefile, LICENSE, README.md do not have to be excluded as this site is setup to build from a subdirectory.
+The `Makefile`, `LICENSE`, `README.md` do not have to be excluded as this site is setup to build from a subdirectory.
 Otherwise they would have to be added.

 The `Gemfile` and `Gemfile.lock` are always ignored by Jekyll 4.